 Public vs private healthcare

 Opinions are divided on whether private healthcare is really better than free public healthcare.
 The fact is that private specialists earn more and have more expensive medical equipment.
 On the other hand, public university hospitals in particular have a lot of centered knowledge, partly due to their own research departments.
 For example, there are public hospitals that have much more knowledge in the field of cancer than private care centers.
 What you see more often is that specialists work in both public and private healthcare.
-This especially if they still have to build a customer base.
+This is especially if they still have to build a customer base.

 Personal note… This sometimes leads to questionable situations that seem strange to the Dutch or Belgians, as I also described in my emigration book Toekomst & Tapas.
 For example, I personally had to deal with an emergency (severe food intolerance in an 8-month-old baby) for which there was a 3-month waiting period in the public hospital (!?!).
 However, there was an option to make a private appointment with the specialist.
 Then he could suddenly shorten the procedure in the hospital himself to 1 week … Incidentally, the very expensive milk replacement (Neocate) of € 60 per 400 grams was reimbursed 100% for up to 2 years.
 The reimbursement in the Netherlands is 50% for this.